List of X-Men film series characters: Introduced in X-Men: The Last Stand (2006)

-Warren Worthington III/Angel/Archangel
+Warren Worthington III / Angel / Archangel

-Warren Worthington III/Angel/Archangel (played by Ben Foster (adult) and Cayden Boyd (child) in The Last Stand, and Ben Hardy in Apocalypse) is a wealthy mutant with large feathered wings.
-In Apocalypse, these are damaged and replaced with metal wings capable of firing projectiles.
+Warren Worthington III / Angel / Archangel (portrayed by Ben Foster (adult) and Cayden Boyd (child) in The Last Stand, and Ben Hardy in Apocalypse) is a wealthy mutant with large feathered wings.
+In Apocalypse, Warren's wings are damaged and replaced with metal wings capable of firing projectiles.

-In the opening scenes of The Last Stand, a young Warren is shown shaving off feathers from his growing wings, when his father catches him.
+In the opening scenes of The Last Stand, a young Warren is shown shaving off feathers from his growing wings when his father catches him.
 He is next shown as an adult being strapped to a table, ready to be administered the mutant cure, but he breaks free and throws himself from the window, flying away to the Xavier Institute.
 During the battle of Alcatraz, Angel saves his father from being thrown from a building by the Omegas.
-It is revealed in promotional material that Angel would be killed by Sentinels in the future.
+Promotional material revealed that Angel would be killed by Sentinels in the future.

 In Apocalypse, Angel is introduced as a young mutant in a cage fight with Nightcrawler.
 Nightcrawler badly damages Angel's wings, causing him to turn to substance abuse.
-Apocalypse approaches Angel and turns his wings metallic and recruits him as Archangel, the Horseman of Death.
+Apocalypse approaches Angel, turns his wings metallic, and recruits him as Archangel, the Horseman of Death.
 He battles Nightcrawler in Egypt, but is defeated when he crashes inside the X-Men's jet.

 Concepts of Angel were cut from the first two X-Men films.

-Jimmy/Leech
+Jimmy / Leech

-Jimmy/Leech (played by Cameron Bright) is a young mutant with the ability to nullify mutations of mutants in his vicinity.
-He is used by Worthington Labs to develop the mutant cure.
+Jimmy / Leech (portrayed by Cameron Bright) is a young mutant with the ability to nullify mutations of mutants in his vicinity.
+Worthington Labs uses him to develop the mutant cure.
 Leech becomes a target for Magneto's army, but is saved by Kitty Pryde from the Juggernaut.
 He enrolls at the Xavier Institute at the end of the film.

 Warren Worthington II

-Warren Worthington II (played by Michael Murphy is the wealthy father of Angel, and head of Worthington Labs who works on developing a mutant cure.
+Warren Worthington II (portrayed by Michael Murphy) is the wealthy father of Angel, and head of Worthington Labs who works on developing a mutant cure.

 In the opening scene of The Last Stand, Worthington discovers his son trying to shave off feathers from his back, a result of his mutation.
-The next decade he dedicates to finding a mutant cure.
+Over the next decade, he dedicates himself to finding a mutant cure.
 When he is successful, he first tries to give it to his son, but he refuses and escapes.
 Worthington is almost killed by the Omegas during the assault on the labs, but is saved by his son.

 Kavita Rao

-Dr. Kavita Rao (played by Shohreh Aghdashloo) is Warren Worthington II's lead scientist at Worthington Labs.
-She is in the lab during the assault, and is killed by Quill.
+Dr. Kavita Rao (portrayed by Shohreh Aghdashloo) is Warren Worthington II's lead scientist at Worthington Labs.
+She is in the lab during the assault and is killed by Quill.